Graduate employers who recruit students with 2.2s: the hospitality, leisure and travel sector

 It might seem like getting a 2.1 is the be-all and end-all of going on to a graduate programme or job.
 Yet the hospitality, leisure and travel industry is one of the sectors where relevant experience is considered more important than academic results.
 Employers in this area occasionally run graduate programmes, but entry-level roles that are open to graduates are just as common.
 We investigate the various paths that are available to graduates who achieved a 2.2 at university.

 A degree is needed for the various programmes run by hotel chains but usually no particular degree classification is required.
-Being a hospitality student is beneficial but the most important thing is having the right personality, customer service and experience.
-Hotel chains that typically hire for hotel management graduate schemes without specifying any degree requirements include:
+However, some employers ask for a degree in hospitality or business and/or experience in the industry, for example, through a part-time job or internship.
+Broadly speaking, having the right personality, customer service and experience is more important than your degree result.
+Hotel chains that typically hire for hotel management graduate schemes without specifying any degree classification requirements include:

 - Firmdale Hotels plc